NakamotoSans/dRyver/README.md

 2. Driver
 3. Customer

-**Owner :** Owner deploys the contract.
+**Owner:** Owner deploys the contract.

-**User :**  User is the base contract containing some common attributes and behaviour of Customers and Drivers.
+**User:**  User is the base contract containing some common attributes and behaviour of Customers and Drivers.

-**Driver :** This Contract contains essential details of drivers along with some driver-specific methods .
+**Driver:** This Contract contains essential details of drivers along with some driver-specific methods.

-**Customer :** This contract contains methods that allow customers to request a ride.
+**Customer:** This contract contains methods that allow customers to request a ride.

 ### Included Components
 ---